ezhil56x/Automated-Plant-Watering-System/README.md

 # Automated Plant Watering System

-The main purpose of this **Automated Plant Watering System** is to water the plants automatically whenever the soil is not moisture
+The main purpose of this **Automated Plant Watering System** is to water the plants automatically whenever the soil not wet

 ## Materials Required